ros-industrial/industrial_training/gh_pages/_source/session5/OpenCV-in-Python.md

            print "Found pump angle: {}".format(angle)
            ```

  1. You're done!
 Run the node as before.
-The reported pump angle should be near 24 degrees.
+The reported pump angle should be near **24 degrees**.

 ### Challenge Exercises
 For a greater challenge, try the following suggestions to modify the operation of this image-processing example: